SoliDry/api-generator/README.md

 ```
 Note: data array items MUST be set in double quotes.

-or You may want to ORDER BY several columns in different directions:
+or you may want to ORDER BY several columns in different directions:
 ```php
 http://example.com/v1/article/1?include=tag&order_by={"title":"asc", "created_at":"desc"}
 ```

-Also, You have an ability to filter results this way:
+Also, you have an ability to filter results this way:
 ```php
 http://example.com/v1/article?include=tag&filter=[["updated_at", ">", "2017-01-03 12:13:13"], ["updated_at", "<", "2017-01-03 12:13:15"]]
 ```